-What’s Amazon FBA Labels and how to labeling for Amazon FBA shipments?
+What’s Amazon FBA Labels, and how to labeling for Amazon FBA shipments?

 Amazon FBA Labels–Definitions

-People get confused and mix up Bar codes, UPCs, ASINS and all the other names for product identifiers that are used on Amazon.
+People get confused and mix up Bar codes, UPCs, ASINS, and all the other names for product identifiers that are used on Amazon.
 Here are the important ones that you need to know:

-FNSKU.
-This is also called the Seller SKU.
+Also called the Seller SKU.
 (SKU stands for Stock Keeping Unit).

-How to use the Amazon FBA Labels
+How to Use the Amazon FBA Labels

 You want to make sure that all items have the UPC covered so that the Amazon warehouse receivers do not scan those labels.
 They need to scan your labels.
 Here are a few general tips:

 - Stretch wrapped item with code still showing through.
-Cover that UPC code with either a suffocation label or your label.
+Cover that UPC with either a suffocation label or your label.

 - Grocery item multipack.
-This should be in a poly bag.
+This should be in a polybag.
 Be sure no UPC’s are showing, or cover them all with a blank label before bagging.

 For any other questions or FBA Labels please contact us any time, Thanks,